kburnik/php_codebase/README.md

 **Note:** This is still highly experimental and should not be used in production.

-The example application in this repository is a clunky complex number calculator.
+The first example application in this repository is a clunky complex number calculator.

 For example, you may run: